Powder Progression Tour

 Depending on how you feel we may either head to nearby Moiwa Ski Area or rest weary legs.
 Departing in the morning, we will spend the day guiding you through the trees and bowls of Moiwa.
 This is a great place to really work on those deep powder turns in a variety of pitches and in open and treed terrain.

 If we didn’t have a rest day before you will today as fatigue will have certainly set in.
 You can chill at the lodge, walk around the streets of Niseko, soak in an Onsen.
 We will also be running a cultural excursion to the seaside village of Otaru via the Nikka Whiskey Distillery or if the Snow Festival is on, we will head to Sapporo by train.

 Pack your onsen gear and a snorkel as we’ll be heading off to Kiroro today.
-By now you’ll really be getting the hang of the techniques you need to charge through the pow with newfound speed and confidence.
+By now you’ll really be getting the hang of the techniques you need to ski Japan’s deep pow.
 This powder gem has some awesome terrain and fresh lines all day.

 Day tour to Rusutsu Resort.
-Departing in the morning, we will spend the day guiding you through the trees and gullies of Rusustu.
-You will now be fine-tuning your movements and maybe even look to start hitting some of many natural features in Rusutsu.
+Departing in the morning, we will spend the day guiding you through the trees of Rusustu.
+You should now have a new found confidence when skiing powder and maybe even look to start hitting some of many natural features in Rusutsu.
 Time to take it to the next level!
 Finish with an onsen and farewell dinner party to round off your Hokkaido powder experience.